 49. Unstated assumption: implicit expression of an idea or cause by communication of related concepts without expressing the idea or cause

 50. Virtue words: expression of words with positive connotations to associate an idea or cause with the self-perceived values of the audience

-4 Responses to “50 Types of Propaganda”
+4 thoughts on “50 Types of Propaganda”

 Your definition of “cognitive dissonance” is rather muddled . . . though it’s actually producing some in my head!

 An earlier post on “10 Directional-Sign Disasters” had an excellent definition of the term, by example, in the first entry in that post of April 11th.

 I would say that cognitive dissonance is the uncomfortable mental state induced by encountering any instance of opposite — or at least widely variant — concepts, usages or implications, and trying to process both at the same time.
 Note that the disparaty doesn’t have to be along a “positive” or “negative” axis.
 In fact, two proagandists each attempting to utilize cognitive dissonance for their own ends might have opposite impressions of which pole was positive and which negative!

 The definition you provided above matches up, not with cognitive dissonance itself, but with techniques which can be adopted to trade on its existance to alter people’s perceptions.
 A well-managed presentation of charming “images” of an otherwise unpopular public figure can disrupt the thought processes of those who hold that individual in disdain, by conflicting with already held impressions.
 Eventually, by repetition or by sheer numbers, these instances of new (mis)information will have a disarming effect.
 The easiest way to avoid that uncomfortable dissonance is to reverse ones original opinion in favor of the unavoidable plurality of new-minted favorable sound- & video-bytes..